 - Officially recognize faculty/staff/departmental efforts that embody DEI principles; encourage and support nominations of CAHSS faculty and staff committed to diversity, equity, and inclusion for DU-wide awards.

 - Those CAHSS departments/programs, and/or individuals within, that are working on DEI efforts will have the opportunity to share ideas and progress with the dean’s office quarterly, as is custom with quarterly requests to chairs and directors for information about major accomplishments.
-The dean’s office will publish and publicize these ideas and efforts annually in order to provide useful models and share innovative ideas across departments/programs.
-(Requests will begin in Fall 2020.)
+The dean’s office will publish and publicize these ideas and efforts annually on Portfolio in order to provide useful models and share innovative ideas across departments/programs.
+(Requests began in Fall 2020.)

 CAHSS Faculty and Staff: Recruitment, Hiring, and Retention